Closures & Hours Changes

 Top of the page

-Bipolar disorder is an illness that causes extreme mood changes, from times of very high energy (manic episodes) to times of depression.
-But many people with bipolar disorder show only the symptoms of depression.
+Bipolar disorder is a mental health condition that causes extreme mood changes.
+You can go from times of very high energy (manic episodes) to times of depression.
 These moods may cause problems with your work, school, family life, friendships, and how well you function.

 There is no cure for bipolar disorder, but it can be helped with medicines.
 Counseling may also help.
 It is important to take your medicines exactly as prescribed, even when you feel well.
 You may need lifelong treatment.

 The cause of bipolar disorder isn't completely understood.
-But experts believe many factors may be involved.
+There are likely many factors involved.
 It tends to run in families.
 You are at greater risk of having bipolar disorder if a close family member has it.

 The symptoms depend on your mood swings, or "highs" and "lows."
 During a manic high, you may feel very happy, energetic, or on edge.
 During a low, you may feel sad and have trouble thinking and making decisions.

 To find out if you have bipolar disorder, your doctor will ask how long your symptoms last and how often you have them.
-He or she will also ask about your family history and may do a mental health assessment.
+The doctor will also ask about your family history and may do a mental health assessment.
 You may have other tests to make sure another problem isn't causing your symptoms.